1Password/scim-examples/PREPARATION.md

 * When the Provisioning setup asks you for an email address for the new Provision Manager user it creates for you automatically, use a **dedicated email address** (for example: `op-provision-manager@example.com`) to handle this account.
 It is _not advised_ to use any personal email address, and additionally, this account should be accessible by whomever will manage the 1Password service for your organization, be it a single individual or a group.
 * You should **never** need to log into this Provision Manager account manually.
 Please refrain from doing so.
 * Do not attempt to perform a provisioning sync until the setup has been completed.
 * Once set up, your Identity Provider becomes the _authoritative source_ of information for your 1Password accounts.
-With Provisioning enabled, you _cannot edit user details manually_, and must do so through your Identity Provider.
+With Provisioning enabled, the ability to change the _display name_ and _account status_ are not possible through the 1Password Web UI, and must be done through your Identity Provider.
+You can, however, continue to issue Account Recovery requests through the 1Password Web UI with Provisioning enabled.
+* E-mail addresses for provisioned users cannot be changed through the Identity Provider, due to the way their e-mail addresses are used as a factor for authentication.
+Users must change their e-mail manually through the 1Password Web UI.

 ## Prepare your 1Password Account